 - Thin You, “Meet” Not-Thin You

 Lately I’ve been working with a client with debt issues.
-He’s a business owner and is good at making money but is constantly in debt.
-This has been hunting for the past 4 years of his life.
+He is a successful business owner but is constantly in debt.
+He has been in debt for the past 10 years of his life.

-Prior to our sessions, my client met a business coach who told him to charge more (money) and cut off low-return clients.
-However, it seemed that the root was deeper because… it almost seemed like my client was trying to be in debt.
+Prior to our sessions, my client met a business coach who told him to charge more and cut off low-return clients.
+This was a logical business step.
+However, I felt the problem here was linked to an emotional root, because… it almost seemed like my client was trying to be in debt.
 For example, he constantly overspent without regard for his reserves.
-Even if he did charge more and cut off low-return clients, my guess was he would earn more but also spend more and hence end up back in debt.
-In fact, it would be worse as he would be in even deeper debt than before (due to disproportionate spending)!
-My client thought so too.
+Even if he did charge more and cut off low-return clients, my guess was he would earn more but also spend more, and hence end up back in debt.

-Through our coaching, we discovered 2 root causes:
+Through our sessions, we discovered 2 root causes:

-- My client wasn’t enjoying his daily work.
-While he is passionate about his business, he wasn’t happy with his daily routine.
-Every day he would be chasing deadlines, being in meetings, and coordinating, all of which he hates.
-Rather, the tasks he enjoys are creating new products, networking, pitching deals, and doing big picture planning which were only 30% of what he was doing.
-Since he was constantly doing things he hates, he would feel tired and pissed off, after which he would readily spend money to “reward” himself.
-With daily activities that weren’t intrinsically rewarding, it was little wonder that he kept overspending to fulfill his inner void.
+- He wasn’t enjoying his daily work.
+While he is passionate about his business, he wasn’t enjoying his daily work.
+Every day he would be chasing deadlines, being in meetings, and coordinating, which he hates.
+The tasks he enjoys are creating new products, networking, pitching deals, and doing long-term planning.
+These made up only 30% of his days.
+Since he was doing things he hates, he would feel drained, after which he readily spent money to “reward” himself.
+Since his daily routine were not intrinsically rewarding, he would overspend to fulfill his inner void.

 - He did not have a real WHY to get out of debt.
-Whenever I asked my client why he wanted to get out of debt, he would say, “To achieve financial stability” or “To achieve financial freedom.”
-However, financial stability or freedom isn’t a real goal — it’s simply a means to an end.
-“What do you want to achieve financial stability/freedom for?” is the real question to answer.
-Without a clear WHY, it’s akin to not having fuel in a car — it’s not going to go distances.
-(Having a strong WHY is needed to realize any goal and is something I talk about in Anti-Procrastination Program.)
+Whenever I asked my client why he wanted to get out of debt, he would logically say, “To achieve financial stability/freedom.”
+However, financial stability/freedom isn’t a real goal — it’s a means to an end.
+“Exactly why do you want to achieve financial stability/freedom?” is the real question to answer.
+Without a clear WHY, you cannot get far in your goal.
+(Having a strong WHY is part of any strong goal and I talk about this in the Anti-Procrastination Program.)

-Last but not least, my other client H. Recently I conducted Soulmate Journey, my one-and-only course on attracting authentic love, and worked with an amazing group of participants.
-One of the many things we did was to analyze past relationships/attractions, identify commonalities, and draw lessons from there.
+Last but not least, my client H. Recently I conducted Soulmate Journey, my course on finding love.
+One of the many things I did with my participants was to analyze past relationships, identify trends, and draw lessons from these trends.

-With my client H (who took up the 1-1 tier so we worked together through 1–1 calls as well), we found out that she’d constantly attract a recurring pattern of toxic men.
-In fact, this wasn’t just in love — looking at her life, H had actually been in the company of toxic people her whole life, be it family or friendships!
-While her family members constantly bullied her and made her feel unwanted (they even said to her before that they “didn’t want [her] around”), her “closest” friends regularly criticized her about her weight, looks, and so on.
+With my client H who signed up for 1-1 coaching as well, we found out that she had a pattern of attracting toxic men.
+This wasn’t just in love — looking at her life, H had been in the company of toxic people her whole life, be it family or friendships!
+While her family members constantly bullied her and made her feel unwanted (they even said they “didn’t want her around”), her “friends” regularly criticized her about her weight, looks, and so on.

-Through the coaching, H realized that she attracted these toxic relationships as she didn’t love herself and subconsciously saw being bullied as a way of getting affection.
-This was a result of a very old childhood story.
+Through our coaching, H realized that she attracted these toxic relationships as she didn’t love herself.
+She subconsciously saw being bullied as a way of getting affection.
+This came from a very old childhood story.
 This was how her siblings would treat her; it was the only way she knew to get attention.
-As a result, H would allow people to bully her as a way of preserving the relationship.
-She also felt the need to please, a result of wanting to be nice to everyone.
-Yet, this was obviously making her miserable and destroying her happiness.
+Hence, H would tolerate such behavior to preserve the relationship.
+She also felt the need to please to be nice to everyone.
+But this made her very miserable.

-Interestingly, as H focuses on loving herself and being her 10/10 self, she has since
+Interestingly, as H focuses on loving herself and being her best self, she has since

 - Lost 4.1kg (9.0lb), a weight she has not been at since over 10 years ago,